Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Experimental Setup

-We optically levitate spherical SiO$_{2}$ nanoparticles of diameter $310$~nm, using the experimental setup illustrated in Fig.~\ref{FigOne}(b).
-We load the trap at ambient pressure using an ultrasonic nebulizer and a dilute solution of sonicated SiO$_{2}$ suspended in ethanol.
-The trapping beam is tuned to a wavelength of $\lambda=1550$~nm and set to a power of approximately $100$~mW.
-Upon loading the optical trap, the system is decompressed in a two stage pumping process to a vacuum on the order of $5 \times 10^{-5}$~mbar.
+We optically levitate a spherical SiO$_{2}$ nanoparticle of $\approx$ $130$~nm radius (mass $\approx$ 19 fg), using a simple experimental setup (illustrated in Fig.\ref{FigTwo}a).
+The trapping beam is tuned to a wavelength of $\lambda_{0}=1550$~nm with a power of $160$~mW.
+Upon loading the optical trap, the system is decompressed in a two-stage pumping process to a vacuum.

-In the focal plane of the collection lens, the scattered field is coupled into the spatial mode sorter~\cite{noauthor_lpmux_nodate}.
+In the focal plane of the collimation/collection lens, the scattered field is coupled into the spatial mode sorter~\cite{noauthor_lpmux_nodate}.
 The input is a few-mode, graded-index optical fiber with a core diameter of approximately 8\,\textmu m, supporting the LP$_{01}$, LP$_{11\mathrm{a}}$ and LP$_{11\mathrm{b}}$ modes.
 Once excited, the electric field associated with each of these modes is transferred to a unique single-mode output fiber using a tapered mode-selective coupler \cite{riesen_ultra-broadband_2013, gross_three-dimensional_2014}.
-Each output channel is then sent to a low-noise photodiode, with a typical set of detected signals shown in Fig.~\ref{FigTwo}.
-For an $x$-polarized trapping beam, we observe oscillation frequencies ${(\Omega_{x}, \Omega_{y}, \Omega_{z})~/~2\pi \approx (42, 106, 54)}$~kHz for each translational DOF.
-The other spurious spectral features in Fig.~\ref{FigTwo}(a) are a consequence of the large nanoparticles used here, which experience coupling between different translational DOFs at room temperature ($300$~K)~\cite{gieseler_nonlinear_2014}.
-This leads to the generation of spectral features at frequencies given by various linear combinations of $\Omega_{x}$, $\Omega_{y}$, and $\Omega_{z}$~\cite{rahman_analytical_2018}.

-For parametric feedback cooling, the signal of each photodiode is sent to an FPGA board, which functions as a digital phase-locked loop (PLL), with the recovered signal filtered and phase-shifted to generate a feedback signal at twice the natural oscillation frequency $2\Omega_{q}$.
+Each output channel is then sent to a photodiode (Thorlabs PDB450C), with a typical set of detected signals shown in Fig.~\ref{FigTwo}b.
+For an $x$-polarized trapping beam, we observe oscillation frequencies ${(\Omega_{z}, \Omega_{x}, \Omega_{y})~/~2\pi \approx (91, 111, 207)}$~kHz for each translational DOF.
+We attribute the other spectral features (at various linear combinations of $\Omega_{x}$, $\Omega_{y}$, and $\Omega_{z}$) to nonlinear mode-coupling between the different DOFs because of the trap anharmonicity.
+These features disappear when we cool the nanoparticle's motion (see Fig.\ref{FigFour}), which is further evidence of the thermally driven nonlinearities~\cite{gieseler_thermal_2013}.
+For parametric feedback cooling, the signal of each photodiode is sent to an FPGA board (Red Pitaya), which functions as a digital phase-locked loop \cite{Jain2016}, with the recovered signal filtered and phase-shifted to generate a feedback signal at twice the natural oscillation frequency $2\Omega_{q}$.
 These feedback signals are used to modulate the power of the trapping beam via an acousto-optic modulator (AOM).